Frequently asked questions

 Hekseveggen/The Wall of Witches is graded to a D. It has climbing both downwards, upwards and sidewards.
 Vertical sections with overhang makes the route demanding, and the climbing takes about 2-3 hours.
 There are plenty of grips for hands and feet, but it can be demanding for some to shift the carabiners when holding on with one hand in overhanging sections.

 Olavsroute is graded as an F for multiple reasons.
 Firstly, the exposure is impressive and unlike anything you have experienced before.
-You should definitly not be scared of heights and feel komfortable several hundreds of meters above the fjord.
+You should definitely not be scared of heights and feel comfortable several hundreds of meters above the fjord.
 The approach is longer than to the Wall of Witches, and the route itself is also quite long.
 The vertical sections are more and longer than in the Wall of Witches.
 Under the top there are multiple, succesive, overhanging parts, which are finished off by 45 meters of overhanging climbing up a dieder.
-This is very demanding, even with gode holds for hands and feet.
-This takes sufficient amounts of strength, endurance and technique.
+This is very demanding, even with good holds for hands and feet.
+This takes strength, endurance and technique.

 Is the Via Ferrata safe in the rain?

-The Via Ferrata is buildt to handle rain.
+The Via Ferrata is built to handle rain.
 There are steel steps the whole way, so it is safe to climb even though the mountain is wet.
-If the weather is too rough or there is a change of lightning (which is rare in our region), we will cancel the trip.
+If the weather is too rough or there is a chance of lightning (which is rare in our region), we will cancel the trip.
 When we cancel your trip, you will be offered another date.

 Scroll to Top